wjakob/nanobind/docs/typeslots.rst

 turn references function definitions, causing a longer sequence of warnings.

 Python provides a *cyclic garbage collector* that can in principle solve this problem.
-To function correctly, it requires information about how objects are connected to each other.
+To operate correctly, it requires information about how objects are connected to each other.

 We can provide a ``tp_traverse`` type slot that walks through the object